 Single ply roofing can use a ballasted installation method

 If you opt for a sedum or green roof, or even a simple flagstone ballasted option, your roof can be more thermally efficient.
 In fact, a roof with ballast over a roof membrane can reduce peak rooftop temperatures while delaying the heat flow into a building.
 This means that your building will be less likely to overheat in the summer.
-And at the same time, ballast materials on top of the single ply membrane act as additional insulation.
+At the same time, ballast materials on top of the single ply membrane act as additional insulation.
 This means that less heat will be lost from the roof space when heating your property in winter.
 So whatever the temperature, a single ply ballasted roof system can offer increased thermal efficiency, all year round.

 For more information or professional advice, get in touch with the experts today, here at Enviroply Roofing.